Zander-The-Great/CS-465/README.md

 ---Reflection---

 How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+-This course has given me the opportunity to work in developing all of the different portions of a full stack application.
+From the ground up, building the Express Nodejs backend controllers, routing data to the views to the MongoDB, Mongoose functions returning res.json responses, server, schema-side, and adding layers of security on client.
+There is alot to take in.
+From the ground up this all has really given me perspective and the tools to apply my up coming developments.